 I had an interesting note the other day from Michael Seligman of Santa Barbara, California.
 It read, in part:

-He then asked me if I knew anything about it.
+Mr. Seligman then asked me if I knew anything about it.
 I didn't.
-What follows is the result of a bit of research stimulated by Mr. Seligman's interesting note.
+What follows is the result of a bit of research stimulated by his interesting note.
 I consulted a few sources, among which were

 -"The San Carlo Chronicles" by Guido Pannain in Il Teatro di San Carlo, published by the autonomo del teatro, no date given but approx. 1950; and

--a number of items that appear on the website Opera in Naples, 1944.
+items that appear on the marvelous website, Opera

 In spite of all that, the cultural life of Naples continued, certainly not unabated, but given the circumstances it is amazing that there was any cultural activity at all.
 San Carlo did indeed continue opera for the 1940/41 and 42/43 seasons.
 Bombing damage in 1943, however, though it did not destroy San Carlo, was severe enough to close the theater, apparently "for the duration."
 The "duration" was not long in coming.
 The Allies landed at Salerno on September 9, 1943 and had liberated Naples by October 1.

-history of the theater (Pannain, above) says:
+published history of the theater (Pannain, above) says:

-although damaged in some parts of the
+spared, although damaged in some parts of the

-the San Carlo was requisitioned by the English
+structure…, the San Carlo was requisitioned by the

-year, intended for the Allied troops.
-The civilian
+that year, intended for the Allied troops.
+The

-population was admitted, but only to the gallery and
+civilian population was admitted, but only to the

 British sources (cited at Opera in Naples, 1944, above) say: